Doppelclick/Diana/README.md

 [![Discord](https://img.shields.io/badge/Discord-Doppelclick%235993-blue?style=for-the-badge&logo=appveyor)](https://discord.com/channels/@me)

 ### Credits:
-Took a lot of stuff from DungeonRooms (partly from NEU), the calculation from Soopy (it tested it to be the most accurate), the Packet Handling from Luna
+Took a lot of stuff from DungeonRooms (partly from NEU), the calculation from Soopy (it tested it to be the most accurate), the Packet Handling from Luna, proximity values from Skytils

 ### Download:
 <p align="left">